Jagan515/LeetCode/README.md

 ## Problem 2
-You are given a sorted array `v` of integers and an integer `k`.
-Your task is to find the smallest maximum value `pos` such that you can select `k` elements from the array following this condition:
-- You can select an element at index `i`, but the next selected element must be at index `i+2` or beyond.
+Given a sorted integer array v, which contains negative numbers, zeros, and positive numbers, find out whether the array has more negative numbers or more positive numbers, and return the maximum count among them.

 ## Solution